NSW Executive & Council 2018- 2019

 Jenny has been interested in foreign affairs ever since her first visit to France as an exchange student aged 16.
 Her first serious job, on the Sunday Times in London, allowed her to combine her work and hobbies (travel and languages) and make long-lasting friends in many countries of the world.
 Jenny’s passion for languages has always kept her interested in international affairs and since leaving the UK she has lived in Hong Kong for a year and Japan for over 25 years.
 This included much travel in Asia as she was deeply involved in international journalism with husband, Murray Sayle.
 It also meant learning a lot about Japanese culture to cope with everyday family life in a small Japanese village.
 She worked for the local education board from 1987 – 2004.

-Since coming to Australia in 2004 she has kept up these interests and has been delighted to work for the AIIA NSW for the last six years.
+Since coming to Australia in 2004 she has kept up these interests and has been delighted to work for the AIIA NSW for the last eight years.
 Organising events each Tuesday is a wonderful way to keep in contact with what is happening in the world – and to help bring this knowledge to a wide audience in Sydney.

 Jocelyn is director of the Australia China Institute for Arts and Culture at Western Sydney University, and visiting professor at the University of Sydney.
 She was previously a senior officer in the Australian Department of Foreign Affairs and Trade.
 Since retirement she been a consultant on cross-cultural issues and aid projects, has taught courses on contemporary China and led history study tours to China.
 Jocelyn was one of the earliest students in Australia to take up Chinese language and culture.
 She combines interests in history and classical studies with contemporary politics, economics and culture.
 She is the co-author and co-editor of a groundbreaking multi-disciplinary study of Chinese humour, and has also recently published articles on soft power in China and Taiwan.
 Jocelyn is a Life Member of the Oriental Society of Australia.
 She is patron of the Australian International School of Hong Kong, having chaired the committee that founded the school during her term as Australian consul-general.
 She was awarded the Australia-China Council Medal for contributions to the development of relations between Australia and China in 2008.
 In 2009 she was honoured with being made a Member of the Order of Australia and, in the same year, a Fellow of the Australian Institute of International Affairs.
 She has been a councillor of AIIA NSW for more than ten years.